Features

 Rather than re-deriving it or hitting live docs each time, you ingest the relevant

-chapter to sources/rust/, pin the edition, and every future answer cites it.
-A
+chapter to wiki/topics/rust/, pin the edition, and every future answer cites it.
+The

 Wiki — LLM-owned synthesis (“connect what we know”)